 7. Use a Pet Odor Eliminator Around the Area

 For the best results, this step should be used along with whatever other method you choose to effectively eliminate litter box odor.
-Our pet odor eliminators are safe, effective, and smell great - perfect for any home with an odor issue.
+Our pet odor eliminators are safe (when used as directed), effective, and smell great - perfect for any home with an odor issue.

 Using these odor eliminators is very easy: simply spray our odor eliminator around the box (not in the box) to help get rid of some of those pesky smells.
 While our products are safe for cats, be sure to not to spray it in the box, as your cat may not like the smell and thus will not go there.
 For the best results, try this pet odor eliminator spray.